project-oak/oak/README.md

 mechanism on the machine and extract secret keys and data.

-As part of Project Oak, data is end-to-end encrypted between _enclaves_, which are isolated compartments that can be created on-demand, and provide strong confidentiality, integrity, and attestation capabilities, usually backed by hardware features.
+As part of Project Oak, data is end-to-end encrypted between _enclaves_, which are isolated computation compartments that can be created on-demand, and provide strong confidentiality, integrity, and attestation capabilities, usually backed by hardware features.
 Enclaves protect data and code even from the operating system kernel and privileged software, and from most hardware attacks.

 # Oak VM

-The _Oak VM_ is the core software component of Project Oak; it is responsible for executing business logic and enforcing policies on top of data, as well as producing hardware-backed attestations for clients.
+The _Oak VM_ is the core software component of Project Oak; it is responsible for executing business logic and enforcing policies on top of data, as well as producing remote attestations.

+## WebAssembly target

-The current version of the Oak VM supports [WebAssembly](https://webassembly.org) as the target language for business logic applications.
+The current version of the Oak VM supports [WebAssembly](https://webassembly.org) as the first-class target language for business logic applications.
 Developers wishing to run their code as part of Project Oak need to be able to compile their code to WebAssembly.

 WebAssembly has a well-defined, unambiguous
 [formal specification](https://webassembly.github.io/spec/core/valid/instructions.html),
 and is targeted by most LLVM-based languages (including C++ and Rust).

+Each Oak VM instance lives in its own dedicated enclave and is isolated from both the host as well as other enclaves and Oak VM instances on the same machine.

+## Rust SDK

 Project Oak also offers a Rust SDK with helper functions to facilitate interactions with the Oak VM from Rust code compiled to WebAssembly.
 This